sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter2.md

 --- type:TabExercise lang:sql xp:100 key:ecc1838fc7
 ## WHERE AND OR

-What if you want to select rows based on multiple conditions where some, but not necessarily all, of the conditions need to be met?
+What if you want to select rows based on multiple conditions where some but not _all_ of the conditions need to be met?
 For this, SQL has the `OR` clause.

 For example, the following returns all films released in *either* 1994 or 2000: